 We’ve had many requests from men for perms!
 Pro athletes are sporting longer styles like Patrick Mahomes, who was blessed with natural skill and curls.
 It’s no wonder young men want his signature look.😍

 This picture was taken last year at Walk the Walk, teammate (and fellow hometown hottie) Travis Kelce’s charity fashion show for his foundation 87 and Running.
 Patrick’s hair is longer now, but long or short, curls are back in a big way.

-“Perm” is an old school term that means permanently change texture, so a relaxer to straighten is often called a perm too.
-We focus educating on hair texture because hair is hair.
-It is important for a stylist to be educated on texture first, then decide which approach is best for the desired look.
-The good news is, nothing is really permanent since hair is always in a growth state.
+“Perm” is an old school term that for a process that permanently changes texture, so a straightening relaxer is often called a perm too.
+We focus on natural texture, then decide what service best reaches the look you want.
+Since hair is always in a growth state, nothing is really permanent.

 Man Perms- Not Just for Mullets

 Men have been perming for decades, depending on trends.
 My dad had a Miami Vice look in the 80’s.
 Not his best style moment but fluffy hair was part of the1980’s guy look and mullet’s were everywhere.
 My mom called my dad’s version “Little Lord Fauntleroy” because he looked like the Dutchboy paint logo.